A Generalized Ray Formulation For Wave-Optics Rendering: Wave-Optical Rendering

+As discussed in \cref{section_sample_solve}, the measurement stage in \cref{alg_rendering} is replaced with a PLT solve pass.
 Every time a path has been connected to a light source, either organically or via NEE, the solve stage kicks in to compute the partially-coherent transport over the sampled path.
 If the sampled path does not contain dispersive delta segments (e.g., refraction through a smooth dielectric interface), in addition to the Hero wavelength, we also importance sample 3 additional wavelengths from the light's emission spectrum.
 We therefore transport one to four spectral samples per sampled path.
-Because the solve stage applies PLT \cite{Steinberg_practical_plt_2022} in an essentially unchanged manner, we only provide a brief overview here.
+The solve stage applies PLT in an essentially unchanged manner, see \citet{Steinberg_practical_plt_2022} for more details.

-To source partially-coherent light, i.e. a ray bundle, from a light source, we need to quantify its coherence properties (for each spectral sample).
-This depends on the light source: \begin{enumerate} \item Distant light sources --- These include analytic distant sources, with a predefined solid angle that they subtend from the scene, as well as environment maps, in which case light is sourced from a small cluster of a few pixels, which define the solid angle.
-The coherence shape matrix $\matb{\Theta}$ is then immediately defined via \cref{coherence_diffusivity}.
-Because these are distant emitters, the coherence shape matrix does not depend on the distance of propagation from the source, and only undergoes transformations due to interactions. \item Emissive geometry light sources --- We source light from a small area on the emitting triangle.
-In our implementation we set this area to a constant $a=\SI{10}{\milli\metre^2}$.
-Then, the solid angle subtended by the sourcing area at the first interaction region is $\varOmega={a}/{r_1^2}$, where $r_1$ is the distance from the source to that first interaction point.
-The coherence shape matrix, for the entire path, can then be written as
+Our implementation supports two types of light sources: \begin{enumerate} \item \emph{Distant light sources} --- These include analytic distant sources, with a predefined solid angle that they subtend from the scene, as well as environment maps, in which case light is sourced from a small cluster of a few pixels, defining the solid angle. \item \emph{Emissive geometry light sources} --- where light is sourced from a small area on the emitting triangle. \end{enumerate} As a design choice, our implementation ignores polarization during the sample pass (i.e., the backward transport with generalized rays).
+This is done for simplicity and performance: decomposing and inverting Mueller matrices, and other polarimetric interactions, can be cumbersome and expensive.
+No errors are introduced: the solve pass is fully vectorized.

-where $r$ is the total distance of propagation from the source to each interaction region, and $\lambda$ is the wavelength of light, as before. $\matb{\Omega}$ is the $2\times 2$ matrix that quantifies the partially-coherent ray bundle's angular extent.
-Initially, we set $\matb{\Omega}=a\mat{I}$ and afterwards $\matb{\Omega}$ transforms on interactions. \end{enumerate}

-Let $\va{r}^{(n)}_l,\va{k}^{(n)}_l$ be the mean position and wavevector, at the light source, of the sourced ray bundle, with $l>0$ being the total path length and $l-1$ the number of interactions along the path.
-We propagate this ray bundle over the sampled path, evaluate the partially-coherent BSDFs at each interaction in forward order, i.e. over interaction indices $l-1,l-2,\ldots,1$.
-At each interaction we transform the coherence shape matrix, as described in \citet[Section 3.5]{Steinberg_practical_plt_2022}.
-Finally, the ray bundle arrives at the sensor, and contributes to the observed intensities with respect to the (wavelength-dependant) sensor's sensitivities $s^{(n)}$.
-We also perform multiple importance sampling.